leonjza/dotfiles/README.md

-# ⚡️.dotfiles | batteries included dotfiles configurations
+# ⚡️.dotfiles | batteries included dotfile configurations
 This repository contains my public dotfiles.
 It comes with a single installer that will take care of installing, updating and backing up your existing configurations.

 To see what things look like, skip straight to [screenshots](#screenshots)!